FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 https://discord.gg/jayserpa

-For a descreption of the collection, infos on important features and mods, etc., please refer to the GtS Homepage.
+For a description of the collection, infos on important features and mods, etc., please refer to the GtS Homepage.